tamberg/fablabzurich-laser-intro/README.md

 ## What's a design?
 A design (for a laser) is a vector based 2D drawing.

+The laser cutter can either cut or edge a line.

+If you need both, use different colors.

 ## The easy way
-This should take about 15 minutes, if the laser is available.
+This takes about 15 minutes.

 ### Download a design
 Download a design e.g. from https://www.thingiverse.com/tag:laser